 Bank of America profit more than halves on pandemic woes

-July 16 (Reuters) - Bank of America Corp BAC.N reported a drop of more than 50% in second-quarter profit on Thursday as it set aside $4 billion for potential loan losses tied to the coronavirus pandemic.
+July 16 (Reuters) - Bank of America Corp BAC.N reported a drop of more than 50% in second-quarter profit on Thursday, even as it set aside only about half as much in reserves as some of its peers against a potential wave of defaults due to the coronavirus crisis.

 Net income applicable to common shareholders fell to $3.28 billion, or 37 cents per share, for the quarter ended June 30 from $7.11 billion, or 74 cents per share, a year earlier.